 The City was awarded $255,786 for this program through the federal government’s Community Development Block Grant – Coronavirus (CDBG-CV) and is partnering with FSA to administer this program.
 FSA is a nonprofit dedicated to assisting those in need through a variety of programs since 1898, and serves the community with basic needs such as food, housing, and clothing for the homeless, at-risk homeless, and low-income residents of the region.
 For more information on Redlands FSA and the City’s COVID-19 Recovery Assistance – Mortgage, Transportation, Employment, and Food Program’, visit www.yucaipaoutreachproject.org or www.redlandsfamilyservice.org .

 - Looking for your next business location in Yucaipa?
 Visit LoopNet for a listing of commercial properties available for lease or sale!

-All new businesses must complete and submit a Buisness License Application.
-Click the link below to download the application.
+All new businesses must complete and submit a Business License Application.

 Existing Business Owners

 - Renewal notices will be sent to your business prior to your business license’s expiration date.
 Renewals should be made on an annual basis by paying the business license fee, with an option to renewal every 1, 2, or 3 years.